DN-debug/peux-os-sitebuild/src/pages/peux-fetcher.md

       not only fetch the configurations but also to read the code on Github as it is all public.
-In the upcoming releases, it'd be pre-installed, those who are in the previous builds can download the package in any of the below formats \[ Debian format because few might want to fetch the configurations on Debian systems as well, and I see no harm in keeping an additional format ].
+In the upcoming releases, it'd be pre-installed, those who are in the previous builds can download the package in any of the below formats \[ we have Debian format as well because few might want to fetch the configurations on Debian systems as well, and I see no harm in keeping an additional format ].
     actions:
       - label: lorem-ipsum
         url: lorem-ipsum